carpentries-incubator/high-dimensional-analysis-in-python/_episodes/05-Regression-assumptions.md

 ```

           Variable        VIF
-    0  OverallQual   1.128173
+    0  OverallQual  19.518808
-    1      Abnorml   2.268743
+    1      Abnorml   2.072691
-    2      AdjLand   1.040428
-    3       Alloca   1.142339
-    4       Family   1.271997
+    2       Family   1.229967
-    5       Normal  18.474457
+    3       Normal  15.774223
-    6      Partial   3.888230
+    4      Partial   3.441928

-It looks like one of the predictors, "Normal", has a high VIF score.
+It looks like two of the predictors, "Normal" and "OverallQual", hvehigh VIF scores.
 We can further investigate this score by creating a plot of the correlation matrix of all predictors.

 ```python